 Collectively, we’ve bought into the importance of core strength, but these complementary muscles don’t get nearly as much air-time as the front of your core.
 We don’t identify with these muscles as much and it’s easy to ignore them.
 But, if we want a strong, sustainable, balanced body—and, a sane, holistic approach to working with the core—these muscles need just as much TLC as the ones that you see in the mirror.

 Two, quick shameless plugs: First, all of these images are courtesy of Paul Roache, MD.
 Paul is the co-creator of my online yoga anatomy course.
-To learn more about yoga anatomy, please check out our Essential Anatomy E-Course.
-You can also learn more live—and, earn your 500-hour Advanced Teaching Certificate—by joining me in San Francisco in 2016.
+To learn more about yoga anatomy, please check out our Essential Anatomy Online Course.
+You can also learn more live—and, earn your 500-hour Yoga Teacher Training Certificate—by joining me in person.

 THE COMPLEMENTS TO YOUR CORE

 Your glutes: Daddy Bear, Mama Bear, and Baby Bear—or gluteus maximus, medius, and minimus which are named according to their size, not their region or function.
 This muscular family wraps from the back of your pelvis to the outside of your pelvis.
 Strengthening this family in yoga provides you with greater stability in your hip joints and sacroilliac joints.
 Strong glutes may also decrease the stress on the deeper piriformis muscle and the neighboring hamstrings.